MitchTalmadge/StudyBot/README.md

-# UniBot
+# StudyBot
-A Discord bot to facilitate servers centralized around university majors.
+A Discord bot for servers that focus on particular university majors.